Watts Gallery Trustees

 Professor Rob Dickins CBE

-Rob Dickins is a Trustee of the Victoria and Albert Museum, the National Foundation for Youth Music and the Brit Trust (the British Phonographic Industry’s (BPI) charitable arm for youth music and education).
-He is Chairman of the National Museum of Childhood at Bethnal Green.
+Rob Dickins is Chairman of the Theatres Trust.
+He was a Trustee of the Victoria and Albert Museum, the National Foundation for Youth Music and the Brit Trust (the British Phonographic Industry’s (BPI charitable arm for youth music and education).
+He was Chairman of the National Museum of Childhood at Bethnal Green.
 He was Chairman of the BPI for a record-breaking four terms.
 He has been a member of the Department of Culture, Media and Sport’s Music Industry Forum 1999-2001.
-After a long career with Warner Bros he set up his own entertainment company, Instant Karma, in 1999.
+After a long career with Warner Music he set up his own entertainment company, Instant Karma, in 1999.
 Rob Dickins was awarded a CBE in 2002 and was given an honorary Doctor of Letters (Honoris Causa) degree by Loughborough University in the same year.
 He was recipient of the annual Music Industry Trusts’ Award in 2003.

 Christopher Forbes is an Art History graduate of Princeton University and is internationally recognised as an art collector and historian with a particular interest in the Victorian era.
 He is Vice-Chairman of Forbes Inc. Forbes is a leading provider of business information for executives and affluent investors.
 The company’s flagship publication, Forbes, has been among the top five magazines in America in ad pages for the last ten years, according to the Publishers Information Bureau.